peter-lyons-kehl/no_std_libs/README.md

    API, [Rust book](https://doc.rust-lang.org/nightly/book) and [Cargo book](https://doc.rust-lang.org/nightly/cargo) have a `nightly` prefix.
 They clearly mention which parts are `nightly` (or `beta`) only.
-You can access it as `beta` by changing the prefix, or seee the stable by removing the prefix.
+You can access it as `beta` by changing the prefix, or see the stable by removing the prefix.

    See also the [Rust RFC book](https://rust-lang.github.io/rfcs).